-At Prague’s Old Town Square a gold-glittered Christmas tree casts warm light over pretty ornaments and delicate lace.
-Wenceslas Square is also a Christmas market shopping haven, thanks to its handcrafted toys and soft woollen clothes.
-Enjoy a steaming mug of brandy infused coffee while watching nativity performances.
+At Prague’s Old Town Square, a gold-glittered Christmas tree casts warm light over pretty ornaments and delicate lace.
+Wenceslas Square is a Christmas market shopping haven, thanks to its handcrafted toys and soft woollen clothes.
+Enjoy a steaming mug of brandy-infused coffee while watching nativity performances.
 Many of our hotels are perfectly located within a short stroll of both squares.

-The Hungarian capital boasts the Budapest Christmas Fair at Vorosmarty Square – one of the biggest Christmas markets in all of Europe.
-Lots of our hotels are close to Budapest’s historic underground system, so you can easily take a short ride to try the delicious honey cookies and local plum brandy at the fair!
+The Hungarian capital boasts the Budapest Christmas Fair at Vörösmarty Square – one of the biggest Christmas markets in all of Europe.
+Lots of our hotels are close to Budapest’s historic underground system, so you can easily take a ride to try the delicious honey cookies and local plum brandy!
 The unveiling of the advent calendar is a daily event, accompanied by heart-warming carol singing.

 Rynek Glowny central square is the place to be for a Christmas in Krakow.
-Here you will find the Christmas market taking up half of the enormous square with its wooden stalls selling festive ornaments, souvenirs, toys, jewellery, knitwear and the mulled wine ‘grzaniec' too.
-Don’t forget to visit the display of ‘szopki’, the brightly decorated nativity scenes which are a festive tradition in Krakow.
+Here you’ll find the Christmas market taking up half of the enormous square with its wooden stalls selling festive ornaments, souvenirs, toys, jewellery, knitwear and the mulled wine ‘grzaniec' too.
+Don’t forget to visit the display of ‘szopki’, the brightly decorated nativity scenes which are a festive tradition in the city.

-Dusseldorf has six German Christmas markets all dotted around the centre of this thriving city.
+Cultural powerhouse Dusseldorf has six German Christmas markets all dotted around the centre of this thriving city.
 The Marktplatz Christmas Market has fast gained a great reputation for its quality handicrafts and spellbinding decorations.
-Stay close to the Altstadt with Jet2holidays and you’ll have your pick of the markets – there’s even the option to enjoy outdoor ice-skating with steaming mugs of mulled wine afterwards!
+Stay close to the Altstadt and you’ll have your pick of the markets – there’s even the option to enjoy outdoor ice-skating with mugs of mulled wine afterwards!